-Did you know that almost 250 McMaster Students perform in our ensembles every year?
+Did you know that almost 250 McMaster Students participate in our ensembles every year?
 Ensembles best exemplify Music at the School of the Arts.
 Through cooperation, passion, diversity, and collaborative music-making, the ensembles provide students across campus with an abundance of opportunities to share their talents, while broadening their musical interests and performance skills.

 All of our ensembles explore a rich variety of musical styles and ranges, from large concert ensembles to smaller, intimate performing groups.